International Travel to Glasgow

 Travel details from Glasgow to the Isle of Eigg on Saturday 6th May

 While you are welcome to make your own travel plans and arrive on Eigg before the beginning of the retreat.
-We will provide recommendations of nearby places to stay for the Friday evening.
+We will provide recommendations for nearby places to stay for the Friday evening.
 You are required to purchase your own train ticket (we will provide the train booking website after booking), a return journey from Glasgow to Mallaig costs approximately forty pounds.
 Ferry tickets can be purchased before boarding the ferry (approximate fare seven pounds return).

 Group meeting arrangements for Saturday 19th May 2018: